Best energy suppliers

 ***Total score is a combination of the customer score and Which? assessment score.

-The 2024 Which? energy survey ranks the UK’s top energy suppliers based on customer satisfaction, value for money, and support.
+The latest Which? energy survey, published in January 2026, ranks the UK’s top energy suppliers based on customer satisfaction, value for money, and support.
 Some providers earned the title of Which?
 Recommended Provider, while others performed well overall but didn’t meet all the criteria.

 Octopus energy - energy supplier

-Octopus Energy, a Which?
-Recommended Provider for multiple years, secured first place with a total score of 74%.
-It performed exceptionally well in customer satisfaction, bill clarity, and its support for vulnerable customers.
-Octopus Energy is widely recognised for its commitment to renewable energy and innovative customer-focused services.
+Octopus Energy slipped from 1st place to 2nd in the most recent rankings, with a total score of 74%, but remains one of the highest rated suppliers in the UK.
+It continues to score highly for customer satisfaction, clear billing, and support for vulnerable customers.
+Octopus is also widely recognised for its commitment to renewable energy and innovative, customer-focused services.

 Utilita energy supplier